 S’moresUp is available in both free and paid subscriptions.
 The free plan includes all of the basic functionality discussed above.
-The Premium plan costs $6.99 per month per family or $49.99 per year per family and offers more advanced functionality, including the ability to:
+The Premium plan costs $4.99 per month per family or $49.99 per year per family and offers more advanced functionality, including the ability to:

 - Set more advanced chore types.
 You can, for example, have your children compete against each other, collaborate with each other, or rotate a schedule.

 - Require parental approval for chores